 For what it’s worth, the TP-Link Kasa also arrives with substantial, user-friendly packaging.
 Further, the unit has a good heft that will thwart rolling with multiple items plugged in.
 The included quick-start card has very small print, but reading proved unnecessary since provisioning flowed easily through the app.
 The app determined location easily for sunrise and sunset.
 The app further provided default scene suggestions (Good Morning, Good Night, Movie Night) and the ability to customize and program through a highly intuitive, flexible, and attractive app.
 The user interface includes a timer and an away/randomized mode to help homes appear occupied.
 The app also disconnected and reconnected easily upon unplugging the power strip, though slightly delayed versus the Geeni.

 A Little More

 As a note, the entire Kasa power strip could not easily be powered ON/OFF easily except by using a scene (e.g., Good Night).
 Without using this scene, each socket had to be turned off individually, either through the app or using the appropriate physical button.
 Further, the USB chargers are always ON and non-programmable and the cord only 36 inches long.
 The Kasa provides an energy monitor by circuit, which is interesting but does not seem to deliver much further value.
-We prefer monitoring whole-home energy in order to manage usage.
+Naturally, we prefer monitoring whole-home energy in order to manage usage!

 Though not tested, Kasa offers voice control for Google Assistant, Alexa, and Microsoft Cortana as well as the ability to expand to other devices, such as smart plugs.
 However, the app clearly showed flexibility to add such devices, though perhaps not the ability to add multiple homes.
 The Kasa app consistently receives near five-star app reviews.